LinaSachuk/JavaScript-The-Advanced-Concepts/README.md

 FP says that data and behavior are distinctly different things and should be kept separate for clarity.

+Pure Functions - all objects in functional programming are immutable, once something is created it cannot be changed.
+We avoid things like shared state and we adhere to this principle of pure functions.

 ## Immutability

 ## Imperative vs Declarative code